Search by Provider Name

 COMMUNITY SERVICES OUTREACH

-Distributes personal hygiene items and cleaning products, and offers a community meal.
-Personal hygiene items include toothpaste, toothbrushes, shampoo, deodorant, razors, toilet paper and limited sanitary napkins and baby wipes.
-Cleaning products include laundry soap, dish soap and household cleaners.
+Distributes personal hygiene items, household cleaning products, and offers a community meal.
+Personal hygiene items include toothpaste, toothbrushes, shampoo, deodorant, razors, toilet paper, limited sanitary napkins, and baby wipes.
+Cleaning products include laundry soap, dish soap, and household cleaners.
 Also accepts donations.

 1735 Main Street